humorbeing/python_github/a3c_making_baselines_for/readme.md

 - [x] More data on competing loss WM
 - [x] Checking math code on competing loss WorldModel

+# online train CL model
+after cl model is converged, find a way to online train it with policy gradient. it looks like cl model can grab good env information at first, but those information is not that valuable for later state. it can mean that later state is unseen state, so it needs to train on later state as well.

+# make training CL model schedule
+first is 0.01, and max limit is 20, then 0.001, max limit is 50, etc.

 # in pretrained weight with decoder on st
 since i have pretrained weight on Competing loss model.
 I can use it to train decoder to state1 as well.